Giacomo Matteotti: Memory

 Since the fall of the fascist regime in Italy and the establishment of the Italian Republic, numerous busts, gardens, gravestones, monuments, murals, plaques, squares, streets, and stones were established in his honour, including the Monument to Giacomo Matteotti along the Lungotevere Arnaldo da Brescia in Rome, where his kidnapping and murder took place; in July 2025, the monument was vandalised, resulting in condemnation across the political spectrum.
-Matteotti and his murder were the subject of several films and TV series.
+Matteotti and his murder were the subject of several films and television series.
 In Florestano Vancini's film The Assassination of Matteotti (1973), Matteotti was played by Franco Nero.
-In the historical drama TV mini-series Mussolini: Son of the Century (2024–2025) directed by Joe Wright and based on the 2018 novel M. Son of the Century by Scurati that won the 2019 Strega Prize, Matteotti was played by Gaetano Bruno.
+In the historical drama television mini-series Mussolini: Son of the Century (2024–2025) directed by Joe Wright and based on the 2018 novel M. Son of the Century by Scurati that won the 2019 Strega Prize, Matteotti was played by Gaetano Bruno.
 In May 2024, Italian Prime Minister Giorgia Meloni said in the 100 year anniversary of his death, without mentioning Mussolini, that Matteotti was "a free man killed by fascist squads for his ideas".
 In the early 21st century, the assassination of Jamal Khashoggi and the death of Alexei Navalny were compared to that of Matteotti.